rockettheme/docs/Docs/joomla/templates/grunge/INDEX.md

 The template is a perfect example of an artistic club release, with a range of key / core features that accompany all our RocketTheme templates, mainly that of Gantry, which provides a useful sample for you to experience club level themes.

->> NOTICE: Grunge is a Joomla 2.5 template.
+>> NOTICE: Grunge is a Joomla 2.5 and 3.x template.
 Joomla 1.5 is unsupported but available for download.

 Requirements
 -----